 If you’re driving, do not miss the scenic route de Caux which takes you up on a high zig-zag road, giving you elevated views over the lake.
 The rochers de naye may have snow on them in February but they make for an exhilarating hike if you wrap up warm.

 Further away from Montreux is the Lantern Trail Of Les Pléiades where you can catch a train and follow a trail lit by lanterns.
 Alternatively, you could explore the 800 hectares of the Lavaux vineyard, the Swiss Vapeur Parc, or visit Maison Cailler and take a chocolate workshop.

 This Swiss city is also known for its music fests.
 The Montreux Jazz Festival is a music festival in Switzerland, held in early July every year in Montreux on the Lake Geneva shoreline.
 It is the second-largest annual jazz festival in the world after Canada’s Montreal International Jazz Festival.

-Important resources – Best cities to visit in Switzerland Travel
+Important resources – Most beautiful cities in Switzerland Travel

 Let’s talk a little about Switzerland in preparation for your trip.

 While preparing for your trip to Switzerland, ensure you have the right travel documents and currency.
 Switzerland is not a part of the European Union, but they follow the Schengen visa guidelines for travel requirements for non-visa exempt passport countries.